 New Book, “The Red Corolla, Montessori Cosmic Education”

-What I like about this book is the possibility that it will give to teachers who have not learned in their training this way of presenting the various cultural areas — art, music, geography, biology and physics — to young children.
+What I like about this book is the possibility that it will give to teachers who have not learned in their training this way of presenting the various cultural areas—art, music, geography, biology and physics—to young children.
 That is, how to offer it in such a way that the child freely chooses to absorb the material.
-However, I don’t think this is a book to cozy up with and read straight through.
 Its value is in the excellent information about how adults can prepare themselves to inspire children in the first place.
 Secondly the information on how to pass on the inspiration gives a valuable pattern to follow within that section.
 I think it is a book to take section by section according to ones interest.
 Although it is scattered throughout the book, there is information on approaching various ages of children, not just young ones.
-The book will require the adult to put in some effort, but the author enthusiastically proclaims that it is well worth the effort for both the adult and for the child.

 —Rita Zener, AMI Montessori Teacher Trainer

 I love all of your books and “The Red Corolla” is no exception.
 Whenever I read one of your books I feel like I have both my mom and a teacher guiding me (I lost my mom long before becoming a parent, so this is a precious feeling).
 Your writing style is therapeutic for me.
 This is a valuable resource for anyone who wants to deeply understand the Montessori approach.

 Note: a few of the color pictures here are in the book, but in black and white.

 The culture lessons taught in an AMI primary teacher-training course—physics, biology, history and geography, and the arts—are presented here in great detail to lay the foundation before age six for the older child’s search for his Cosmic Task.
 Also included are personal “filling in the gaps” assignments for the parent or n teacher, and two republished AMI and NAMTA articles, one on Cosmic Education and the second on music for all ages.